jared-richard-clarke/student/notes/parser-combinators/parser-improved/consumer-based.md

 data Reply a = Ok a State Message | Error Message

+-- The "return" parser attaches an empty message to the parser reply.

 return :: a -> Parser a
 return x state = Empty (Ok x state (Message pos [] []))

+{-
+  "satisfy" updates the parser position if successful and returns an error message with the current position and input if it fails.
+-}
 satisfy :: (Char -> Bool) -> Parser Char
 satisfy test =
     \(State input pos) ->